mholyaee/FCMhap/README.md

 # Running method

-For this purpose it is only need to run FCMhap_v2.m file.
+For this purpose it is only need to run FCMhap_git.m file.

 The obtained results which includes the reconstruction rate and running time will be saved in some text files on the current path.